awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 # AWS Marketplace Commerce Analytics Service<a name="commerce-analytics-service"></a>

-The AWS Marketplace Commerce Analytics Service allows you to programmatically access product and customer data through AWS Marketplace\.
-Once you enroll in the service, you can access your usage, subscription, and billing reports through the AWS SDK\.
+The AWS Marketplace Commerce Analytics Service lets you programmatically access product and customer data through AWS Marketplace\.
+After you enroll in the service, you can access your usage, subscription, and billing reports through the AWS SDK\.

  ![\[Commerce Analytics Service Overview\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/commerce-analytics-service-overview.png)